BindsNET/bindsnet/docs/source/guide.rst

 ====================

+**Note**: Code enclosed with angle brackets (:code:`<example>`) refers to a placeholder value.
+Method arguments of the form :code:`arg: Type` denote type annotations.

 Creating a Network
 ------------------

 The :class:`bindsnet.network.Network` object is BindsNET's main offering.
-To create one:
+It is responsible for the coordination of simulation of all its constituent components: neurons, synapses, learning rules, etc. To create one:

 .. code-block:: python